rolandbreedveld/nest-api/README.md

 Update a value of a virtual device via the Domoticz-api, say your heat-device is 487:
 - curl -X GET "http://localhost:8080/json.htm?type=command&param=switchlight&idx=487&switchcmd=On"

+If you get this error: \
+PHP Fatal error:  Uncaught exception 'UnexpectedValueException' with message 'Response to login request doesn't contain required access token.
+Response: {"error":"USER_LOGGED_OUT","detail":"No active session found."}' in /home/pi/nest-api/nest.class.php:1100

+you have to regenerate the cookie and token again, see steps aboove, for some reason the token and cookie stopped working after running fine for 2 months in my case.

 succes, Roland@Breedveld.net